octopus-digital-strategy/octopus-cruncher/README.md

 #Octopus Cruncher

-A WordPress plugin to compress and minify all CSS into a single bundle.
+A WordPress plugin to compress all CSS into a single bundle.

 ##How to start?